Sustainability at Wrexham Glyndwr

 Wrexham Glyndwr University aims to promote principles of sustainability.
 Through teaching, research and knowledge exchange activities we will promote sustainable communities, services and use of physical resources.

-We have a Sustainability Action Working Group (SAWG), 25 newly appointed Green Champions for 2018, consisting of Students and Staff including Students Union and Unison representatives and Sustainability has been given an annual budget of £20’000 ring fenced for special projects.
+We have a Sustainability Action Working Group (SAWG), a small army of Green Champions, consisting of Students and Staff including Students Union and Unison representatives and Sustainability has been given an annual budget of £20’000 ring fenced for special projects.

 Wrexham Glyndŵr University is a member of the Wales Waste and Resource Research Centre, managed by Cardiff University and funded through the Landfill Tax Credit Scheme and the Welsh Assembly Government.